-The good news it that, any time you had DACA does not count as “unlawful presence” for the three-year and ten-year bars described above.
-The other good news is that, any time during which you were in the U.S. under the age of 18 also does not count as “unlawful presence” for the three-year and ten-year bars.
+The good news it that, any time you had DACA does not count as "unlawful presence" for the three-year and ten-year bars.
+The other good news is that, any time during which you were in the U.S. under the age of 18 also does not count as "unlawful presence" for the three-year and ten-year bars.
 This means that if you entered the U.S. as a child, and then received DACA before you turned 18, you might have few or even zero days of unlawful presence.

 So, if you have or had DACA, try to determine how many day of unlawful presence (if any) you've collected in total.
 It could be less than 180, in which case, "consular processing" might be a good option for you.
 You can start the process of applying for a green card in the U.S., and then return to your home country for a short stay (typically around two weeks) to get an immigrant visa.

 Consult an immigration attorney before leaving, of course, to make sure that your conclusions and calculations are correct.

-Even though minors do not collect unlawful presence for the purposes of the three-year and ten-year bars, minors do collect unlawful presence for purposes of the so-called “permanent bar.”
+Although minors (people under 18) do not collect unlawful presence for the purposes of the three-year and ten-year bars, minors do collect unlawful presence for purposes of the so-called "permanent bar."

 The permanent bar says you cannot enter the United States ever again if you collected one year of unlawful presence (or if you were previously kicked out of the United States) and then entered or attempted to enter the United States without permission.

 The vast majority of people with DACA have collected one year of unlawful presence for purposes of the permanent bar.

 The eligibility rules for DACA required that you were out of status on the day the program was announced, that you were in the U.S. for five years before that, and that you entered the U.S. before the age of 16.
 Taken together, these rules make it virtually impossible to have avoided unlawful presence for the purposes of the permanent bar.